As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 Human minds operate off pattern recognition, and we want to take advantage of this in our copy.

-So, next in Charles’s description for No So Dead, Charles writes:
+So, next in Charles’s description for Not So Dead, Charles writes:

 “Not So Dead, is the first standalone book in the Sam Sunborn series of cutting-edge techno thrillers.
 If you like Michael Crichton, Tom Clancy, and Robert Ludlum, then you’ll love Not So Dead.”

-It basically tells the reader, “If I like those authors (who are huge authors in Thrillers) then okay, maybe I would like this book”
+It basically tells the reader, “If I like those authors (who are huge authors in Thrillers), then okay, maybe I will like this book.”

 Of course, you should only make a comparison if it’s accurate.